Michael W. Deem

 In the materials field, Deem is interested in structure, nucleation, and function of zeolites.
 Deem developed the widely-used DIFFAX and ZEFSA methods in this area.
 Deem provided the first atomistic simulations of silica nucleation under zeolite synthesis conditions and has developed a database of hypothetical zeolite frameworks that contains greater than 3 million structures.

-This research has led to more than a dozen patents.
+This research has led to 15 U.S. patents and 8 international patents.
 Deem is the recipient of a number of awards, including the NSF CAREER Award (1997), Top 100 Young Innovator, MIT's Technology Review (1999), Alfred P. Sloan Fellow (2000), the Camille Dreyfus Teacher-Scholar Award (2002), Allan P. Colburn Award (2004), Vaughan Lectureship, California Institute of Technology (2007), the Professional Progress Award of the AIChE (2010), and the O'Donnell Award from the Academy of Medicine, Engineering and Science of Texas (2012).
 Deem has also been appointed a Phi Beta Kappa Visiting Scholar for the 2012-2013 academic year.

-Deem is a member of the editorial board of Protein Engineering, Design and Selection and PLoS Computational Biology; a Fellow of the American Institute for Medical and Biological Engineering (2005), the American Physical Society (2005), the Biomedical Engineering Society (2009), and of the American Association for the Advancement of Science (2011).
-He has served on the Biomedical Engineering Society’s Board of Directors (2005-2008); the Nominating Committee of the Division of Biological Physics, American Physical Society (2007); Rice Senate (2006-2009); the Board of Governors, Institute for Complex Adaptive Matter (2007-present); and is a Biomedical Engineering Society (BMES) Representative on the FASEB Publications \ Communications Committee (2009-2012).
+Deem is a member of the editorial board of Protein Engineering, Design and Selection, of Physical Biology, and of Bioengineering & Translational Medicine.
+He is a fellow of the American Institute for Medical and Biological Engineering (2005), a fellow of the American Physical Society (2005), a fellow of the Biomedical Engineering Society (2009), and of the American Association for the Advancement of Science (2011).
+He has served on the Biomedical Engineering Society’s Board of Directors (2005-2008); the Nominating Committee of the Division of Biological Physics, American Physical Society (2007); Rice Senate (2006-2009); the Board of Governors, Institute for Complex Adaptive Matter (2007-present); and is a Biomedical Engineering Society (BMES) Representative on the FASEB Publications and Communications Committee (2009-2012).